 4. Churn Rate

-Cancellations are actually a normal part of the member progression, especially if your content is designed to help your members achieve a specific outcome or level of competency (as is often the case with digital courses, for example).
+Cancellations are actually a normal part of the member progression, especially if your content is designed to help your members achieve a specific outcome or level of competency.
+This is often the case with digital courses.

 Nevertheless, understanding your churn rate – or how many members you’re losing on a regular basis – is a crucial factor to monitor.